h5bp/html5please/posts/text-shadow.md

 tags: fallback
 polyfillurls:

 Text-shadow enjoys support in modern browsers including IE 10+.
-For IE 8-9, use <code>:before</code> and <code>:after</code> pseudo-elements to generate text that can then be positioned, styled behind HTML text.
+For IE 8-9, use `:before` and `:after` pseudo-elements to generate text that can then be positioned, styled behind HTML text.
 An example of this can be found [here](http://jsfiddle.net/9tsBq/).